 - Run the following command to recover data and fix errors: chkdsk c: /F /r (for your C: drive).

 - Enter Y when queried, and CHKDSK will run once you restart your computer.

 If your computer is infected with viruses, then this will also impact the performance of your computer and makes it slower.
 Moreover, if you don’t have an antivirus installed on your computer, then you are likely going to face the attacks of viruses even more.
 To detect the virus on your device, you can install antivirus software on it or you can use different online scanning websites to check the status of viruses on your computer.
 Once you remove the viruses from your system, then you should install good quality antivirus software on your computer to ensure the safety of your device.

 Run Malware Scan

 Nowadays, spyware and other malware are a very crucial problem that has been affecting computers in multiple different manners.
-Malware attacks are far more dangerous and hard to track than viruses attacks.
+Malware attacks are far more dangerous and hard to track than virus attacks.
 So, if an antivirus scanner is installed on the computer, we recommend running a malware scan as well.
 You can download various malware scanners online today and improve the performance of your computer by protecting it from malware attacks.

 Repair Corrupted Windows System Files

 If you experience a Blue screen error or black screen at startup, windows 10 freezes or programs fail to open with different errors.
 There are chances of corrupted missing system files causing the issue and impact system performance.
 In such causes running Deployment Image Service and Management Tool (DISM) and System File Checker (SFC)

 help scan and replace corrupted missing system files with the correct ones.